5anjana/5anjana.github.io/_pages/about.md

   - Conducted A/B testing to assess performance optimizations in internal applications.

 - **Software Development Intern** at ZestMoney &#124; Summer 2019 <br>
-  - Integrated a Payment Gateway at checkout using SpringBoot & MySQL database.
+  - Implemented a Payment Gateway at checkout using SpringBoot & MySQL database.
-  - Implemented a custom user Signup interface using Retrofit (Android) with MVVM architecture.
+  - Developed a custom user Signup interface using Retrofit (Android) with MVVM architecture.
-  - Worked on code usability in a high-paced fintech industry startup environment.
+  - Improved code usability in a high-paced fintech industry startup environment.

 # 📂 Projects
-> **Comparative study of large language model evaluation frameworks with a focus on NLP vs LLM-as-a-judge metric** <br>
-> Analyzing large language model evaluation frameworks like AWS Bedrock, GCP Vertex, and RAGAS to assess LLM-generated content.
-Comparing traditional NLP metrics (e.g., VADER) to new LLM-as-a-judge metrics for evaluating LLM workflows.
-Investigating six dimensions of LLM assessment, including bias, hallucination, and toxicity detection. <br>

 > **Evaluating efficacy of synthetic images generated using diffusion models** <br>
-> Trained diffusion models to generate histology patches conditioned on nuclei locations.
-Evaluated the use of synthetic patches for improving downstream segmentation and classification tasks. <br>
+> Developed diffusion models to generate histology patches conditioned on nuclei locations.
+Validated the use of synthetic patches for improving downstream segmentation and classification tasks. <br>
 > [Code](https://github.com/5anjana/diffusion-downstream)

 > **Deep learning based detection and visual understanding of diseases using medical imaging data** <br>